NibiruChain/py-sdk/docs-md/tx.md

     :

 `TxClient(priv_key: nibiru.wallet.PrivateKey, network: nibiru.pytypes.network.Network, client: nibiru.grpc_client.GrpcClient, config: nibiru.pytypes.common.TxConfig)`
+:   A client for building, simulating, and broadcasting transactions.

+    ### Methods

+    `build_tx(self, msgs: Union[nibiru.pytypes.common.PythonMsg, List[nibiru.pytypes.common.PythonMsg]], get_sequence_from_node: bool = False) ‑> Tuple[nibiru.tx.Transaction, nibiru.wallet.Address]`
     :

-    ### Methods

     `execute_msgs(self, msgs: Union[nibiru.pytypes.common.PythonMsg, List[nibiru.pytypes.common.PythonMsg]], get_sequence_from_node: bool = False, **kwargs) ‑> nibiru.pytypes.tx_resp.RawTxResp`
-    :   Execute a message to broadcast a transaction to the node.
+    :   Broadcasts messages to a node in a single transaction.
+This function first simulates the corresponding transaction to estimate the amount of gas needed.

-        Simulate the message to generate the gas estimate and send it to the node.
-        If the transaction fail because of account sequence mismatch, we try to send it again once more with the sequence coming from a query to the lcd endpoint.
+        If the transaction fails because of account sequence mismatch, we try to query the sequence from the LCD endpoint and broadcast with the updated sequence value.

         Args:
             get_sequence_from_node (bool, optional): Specifies whether the sequence comes from the local value or the lcd endpoint.
 Defaults to False.

         Raises:
+            SimulationError: If broadcasting fails during the simulation.
-            TxError: Raw error log from the blockchain if the response code is nonzero.
+            TxError: If the response code is nonzero, the 'TxError' includes the raw error logs from the blockchain.

         Returns:
             Union[RawTxResp, Dict[str, Any]]: The transaction response as a dict